Small practical tips! Products and their contents.

-In the last post, we focused on tricks for tackling various household challenges, from ironing to maintaining furniture and tools.
-Today we continue with useful tips, this time related to food products.
-We'll take a look at not only what some of our favorite (or not-so-favorite) foods contain, but also what they're good for—we'll discuss walnuts, tomatoes, crabs, raisins, garlic and more, and how they can contribute to a better health and taste in our everyday life.
+In the last post, we focused on tricks for tackling various household challenges, from ironing to furniture and tool maintenance.
+Today we continue with helpful tips, this time related to food.
+We'll look at not only what some of our favorite foods (or not so favorite) contain, but also what they're good for - we'll discuss walnuts, tomatoes, crab, raisins, garlic, and more, and how they can contribute to better health and taste in our everyday lives.

 The oleic acid and unsaturated fats in avocados reduce the level of bad cholesterol and increase the amount of high-density lipoproteins.
 One fruit has 81 calories, 8 grams of fat and 3 grams of carbohydrates.

 This delicate vegetable contains silymarin, an antioxidant that reduces the risk of skin cancer, and cellulose, which controls cholesterol levels.
-One artichoke contains 60 calories, 7g. carbs and no fat.
-Boil the artichoke for about 30-40 minutes and then add freshly squeezed lemon juice to it.
+One anginara contains 60 calories, 7g of carbohydrates and no fat.
+Boil anginara for about 30-40 minutes and then add freshly squeezed lemon juice to it.

 Bananas.

-One banana contains 467g of potassium, which is of particular importance for muscles and the heart.
-The fruit reduces blood pressure and protects against cardiovascular diseases.
-Bananas neutralize the acidic environment and are useful for heartburn.
+One banana contains 467g of potassium, which is particularly important for the muscles and heart.
+The fruit lowers blood pressure and prevents cardiovascular congestion.
+Bananas neutralise acid and are good for heartburn.

 Broccoli.

-Broccoli is rich in indole-3, methanol and sulforaphane, which protect against breast cancer, as well as vitamin C and beta-carotene.
+Broccoli is rich in indole-3, methanol and sulforaphane, which protect against breast cancer, as well as Vitamin C and beta-carotene.
 One cup of broccoli contains 25 calories, 0g fat and 3g cellulose.
-Add freshly squeezed lemon juice.
+Add the juice of a freshly squeezed lemon.

 Grapes.

-Grapes remove harmful cholesterol from the body and prevent clogging of blood vessels, lower blood pressure.
-Impressive doses of vitamin B and vitamin P are only a small part of the useful substances in this fruit.
+Grapes remove harmful cholesterol from the body and prevent blood vessel blockage, take off blood pressure.
+The impressive doses of vitamin B and vitamin P are only a small part of the beneficial substances in this fruit.

 Nutritionists warn that grapes are extremely difficult for the human body to digest.
-They recommend eating it for 10-15 minutes. before any more solid meal.
+They recommend that it be eaten 10-15 minutes before any more robust meal.

 Watermelon.

-Vitamin C and the beta-carotene contained in it are among the strongest antioxidants that protect cells from harmful free radicals.
-Half a watermelon also contains 853 mg of potassium, which helps reduce blood pressure, 97 calories, 1 g of fat and 2 g of carbohydrates.
+Vitamin C and beta-carotene contained in it are among the strongest antioxidants that protect cells from harmful free radicals.
+Half a watermelon also contains 853 mg of potassium, which helps lower blood pressure, 97 calories, 1 g of fat and 2 g of carbohydrates.

 Tomatoes.

-They are the richest in lycopene - one of the strongest carotenoids that act as antioxidants.
-Tomatoes reduce the risk of bladder diseases and lower the risk of colon cancer by up to 50%.
+They are richest in lycopene, one of the strongest carotenoids that act as antioxidants.
+Tomatoes reduce the risk of bladder disease and lower the risk of colon cancer by up to 50%.

 One tomato contains 26 calories and 1 gram of carbohydrates.
-There is no fat in it.
-Add olive oil to the tomatoes.
+It does not have any fat in it.
+You add olive oil to the tomatoes.
 Lycopene is better absorbed with a little fat.

 Apricots.

-They contain beta-carotene, which prevents free radicals from destroying the internal structure of the body.
-It is also especially useful for the eyes.
+They contain beta-carotene, which prevents free radicals from destroying the body's internal structure.
+It is also particularly good for the eyes.

-In the body, beta-carotene is converted into Vitamin A, which protects against certain types of skin cancer.
+In the body, beta-carotene is converted into Vitamin A, which protects against certain skin cancers.

 One fruit contains 17 calories, 1 gram of carbohydrates and no fat.

-Kiwifruit (Actinidia deliciosa) is a type of angiosperm from the Actinidia genus.
+The kiwifruit (Actinidia deliciosa) is a species of cover crop plant in the genus Actinidia.
 The fruits of some of its cultivars and hybrids are used for food.
-They have a brown, soft, mossy skin and a grassy green, juicy and soft core.
-Small black seeds are located around it.
-Its fruits are similar in size and shape to small potatoes.
-It is grown mainly in China and the countries of the Far East.
-It is acclimatized in Europe, including in Bulgaria.
-It likes the warm climate and in our country it is grown in the regions along the Black Sea and the Pirin region.
+They have a brown, soft, mossy skin and a grass-green, juicy and soft pith.
+Around it are small black seeds.
+Its fruit resembles small potatoes in size and shape.
+It is cultivated mainly in China and the Far East.
+It is acclimatised in Europe and including Bulgaria.
+It likes warm climates and is cultivated in Bulgaria in the Black Sea and Pirin regions.

 A serving of two medium-sized kiwis (148 g) contains: